 i.
 It is common for men to think that God has forgotten their sins simply because it seems, to those men, that they were committed a long time ago.
 “Is it not a senseless thing to be careless of sins committed long ago?
 The old sins forgotten by men, stick fast in an infinite understanding.
 Time cannot raze out that which hath been known from eternity.”
 (Stephen Charnock, cited in Spurgeon)

 ii.
-We can fairly say that this added blasphemy against God to his many sins against man.
-We can imagine the Psalmist’s blood boiling as he thought about this smiling, self-assured sinner and the pleasure he took in his sin.
+We can fairly say that this added blasphemy against God to the wicked man’s many sins against mankind.
+We can imagine the psalmist’s blood boiling as he thought about this smiling, self-assured sinner and the pleasure he took in his sin.

 iii.
 We also notice a great difference between the pain in the believer who fears God has forgotten (as in Psalm 10:1), and the sinner who vainly hopes and takes false comfort in the idea that God has forgotten.